 Next time you think about when is the best time to send money to India, you should feel more confident and informed about making the right call.

 I am interested to know about any tip/trick you use that worked for you in the past.
-If you do have one, don’t hesitate to share with me using the comments section below.
+Don’t hesitate to share with me using the comments section below if you have one.

 And if you liked my guide, don’t forget to share it with your friends, family members and colleagues on Facebook, Twitter and WhatsApp.

 Nicely summarised Aman

 Aman, Very nice article!
 Keep writing.
 I will definitely come back.
 Thanks